-This exhibition celebrates the luminous medium of glass.
-Displaying significant artefacts from the Egyptian and Roman periods alongside the work of contemporary makers, Liquid Form examines the development of faience and glass manufacture in the ancient world and demonstrates how these methods have been reinvigorated and extended in the modern era.
+This exhibition celebrated the enduring fascination of glass, a material whose malleability has presented artists with manifold possibilities since the Late Bronze Age and continues to inspire makers today.
+Displaying significant artefacts from the Egyptian and Roman periods alongside the work of contemporary glass artists, Liquid form examined the development of faience and glass manufacture in the ancient world and demonstrated how long-established methods and techniques have been extended in the modern era.

-Highlighting the treasures in the University of Melbourne’s Classics & Archaeology Collection, Liquid Form will be the first major exhibition of glass at the Ian Potter Museum of Art.
-The exhibition also showcases significant works from major collections around Australia, including the Australian Institute of Archaeology, Melbourne; the Dodgson Collection of Egyptian Antiquities at Queens College, the University of Melbourne; the John Elliot Classics Museum, the University of Tasmania; the RD Milns Antiquities Museum, the University of Queensland and the National Gallery of Victoria, Melbourne.
+Highlighting objects in the University of Melbourne’s Classics and Archaeology Collection, Liquid form also showcased significant works from major collections around Australia, including the Australian Institute of Archaeology, Melbourne; the Dodgson Collection of Egyptian Antiquities at Queens College, the University of Melbourne; the John Elliott Classics Museum, the University of Tasmania; the National Gallery of Victoria, Melbourne and the RD Milns Antiquities Museum, the University of Queensland.

-Artists include: Gabriella Bisetto, Lisa Cahill, Mel Douglas, Judi Elliot, Ursula Halpin, Jennifer Martinello, Nick Mount, Kirstie Rea, Brendan Scott French, Yusuke Takemura, Blanche Tilden, Bethany Wheeler and Richard Whiteley.
+Artists included: Gabriella Bisetto, Lisa Cahill, Mel Douglas, Judi Elliot, Ursula Halpin, Jennifer Martinello, Nick Mount, Kirstie Rea, Brendan Scott French, Yusuke Takemura, Blanche Tilden, Bethany Wheeler and Richard Whiteley.